Full “DU” Loan Approvals …Never Lose a Buyer Again

 3) Excessive Credit Inquiries

-Often when a buyer is told they are pre approved, they go out and apply for more consumer credit (in anticipation of redecorating their new home) or make large purchases.
+Often, when buyers are told they are preapproved, they apply for more consumer credit (in anticipation of redecorating their new home) or make large purchases.

-Each new “retail” credit inquiry lowers a buyer’s Fico scores by 7-10 points.
-In addition to drastically lowering scores, any new debt raises debt ratios therefore reducing a buyers home purchasing power.
+Each new “retail” credit inquiry lowers a buyer’s Fico score by 7-10 points.
+In addition to drastically lowering scores, any new debt raises debt ratios, reducing a buyer’s home purchasing power.

 4) Transferring funds around without a “clear paper trail”